Oswald Boelcke: Into battle

-Final mission
+Last mission

 On the evening of 27 October, a depressed and tired Boelcke left the squadron mess early to return to his room.
 He complained of the racket in the mess to his batman, then sat staring into the fire.
 Böhme joined him, also stating the mess was too noisy.
 They shared a long talk, ending only when the orderly suggested bedtime.
 The following day was misty with a cloud layer, but the squadron still flew four missions during the morning, as well as another later in the day.

 On the sixth mission, Boelcke and five of his pilots attacked a pair of British airplanes from 24 Squadron RFC.
 Boelcke and Böhme chased the Airco DH.2 of Captain Arthur Knight, while Richthofen pursued the other DH.2, flown by Captain Alfred McKay.
 McKay evaded Richthofen by crossing behind Knight, cutting off Boelcke and Böhme.
 Both of them jerked their planes upward to avoid colliding with McKay, each hidden from the other by their aircraft's wings.
 Neither was aware of the other's position.

 Just as Böhme spotted the other plane bobbing up below him, Boelcke's upper left wing brushed the undercarriage of Böhme's airplane.
 The slight impact split the fabric on the wing of Boelcke's Albatros.
-As the fabric tore away, the wing lost lift, and the aircraft spiralled down to glide into an impact near a German artillery battery near Bapaume.
+As the fabric tore away, the wing lost lift, and the aircraft spiralled down to glide into an impact, near a German artillery battery near Bapaume.
 Although the crash seemed survivable, Boelcke was not wearing his crash helmet, nor was his safety belt fastened.
 He died of a fractured skull.
 Böhme returned to base and overturned while landing, blanking the accident from his mind in his distress.
 He lamented, "Destiny is generally cruelly stupid in her choices..." but he was exonerated by an enquiry.